Dissident Editions

 Because of this, in anglophone countries the pilferer/thief will be watched, and allowed to leave the store.
 Then they will apprehend her or him dramatically, frog-march him or her back into the store - and call the police.

-if caught.
-This would be unthinkable in Britain.
-The British would rather die than attempt to sell the items to you (thus losing revenue).
-Nor, if they are watching, do they suggest to you in the store that it might be a good idea to pay for the goods (thus losing revenue).
+They do not suggest to you in the store that it might be a good idea to pay for the goods (thus losing revenue).

 The pilferer is kept in a store-room until the police arrive (which may take a hour or two), he or she is then arrested, cautioned, taken to a police-station, cautioned again, searched, put into a cell to wait, then, after half an hour or an hour, interviewed by detectives (!),fingerprinted, photographed and has a DNA swab taken from his or her mouth.